HEG-INCIPIT/INCIPIT-CRIS/README.md

 ## How tu run

 Actually the shell script INCIPIT-CRIS_launcher.sh launch fuseki and django localhost on the port 8000.
+The only manipulation you have to do is to access to web interface of fuseki on the address
+`localhost:3030` then click on `dataset -> upload files -> select files...` and add the ontology schemaorg-20210511.ttl.
+Then upload the file and it's done !
 Make sure to execute the script being in the folder, that it has the permissions to be run, and that the package virtualenv is already intalled.
 Then simply enter

 ```bash
 ./INCIPIT-CRIS_launcher.sh